LQss11/dindocker/README.md

-# dindood
+# dindocker
-`DinDooD` is a repository that helps you play around with a cluster of nodes as docker containers.
+`DinDocker` helps you play around with a cluster of nodes as docker containers.
 ## Working environment
 In order to help you understand the working environment you will first need to learn the difference between **dind** and **dood**:
 - `DinD` includes a whole **Docker installation inside** of it.